 There is hardly a gardener out there who hasn’t encountered a Japanese beetle.
-The adult Japanese beetle is a shiny, metallic green with copper-brown wing covers and it’s about 3/8-inch in length.
-Not all metallic green or copper beetles are Japanese Beetles.
-To be sure of what you’re dealing with, you can look closely at the underside of the beetle and you’ll also see 5 small, white tufts under the wing covers and an additional tuft at the end of the abdomen.
+The adult Japanese beetle is a shiny, metallic green with copper-brown wing covers and it’s about 3/8 of an inch in length.
+However, not all metallic green or copper beetles are Japanese Beetles.
+To make sure you're dealing with Japanese beetles check their undersides for five small, white tufts under the wing covers and an additional tuft at the end of the abdomen.

-Japanese beetles can create havoc in a garden by feeding on the leaves of a number of different plants, skeletonizing the leaves and eventually defoliating the plants.
 An individual Japanese beetle doesn’t do that much damage while feeding on a plant, but they tend to congregate in large numbers and can easily defoliate shrubs and trees.
-Keep in mind that the adult Japanese beetles are only around for a little over a month, so don’t automatically reach for the sprayer unless they become a serious problem.
-Some years are better than others.
+These bugs are hard to get rid of, but there are steps you can take to control them.
+Keep in mind that the adult Japanese beetles are only around for a little over a month, so don’t automatically reach for harsh chemicals unless they become a serious problem.

 Stages of Development